kirtfitzpatrick/writer-reader/README.md

      * KeyDecorator it was created with which is just a method
      * prototype that exists on the targetConf object below.
 By specifying
      * decorator prototypes in this way it allows you to have multiple decorators
-     * on a single class that implements the KeyDecorator interface, in this case
+     * on a single class that implements the KeyDecorator interface.
-     * it's a config object that implements it.
      */
     writers.vpcId.dehydrate(this, props.targetConf);
   }